Presidency of Woodrow Wilson: The Philippines and Puerto Rico

 Wilson embraced the long-standing Democratic policy against owning colonies, and he worked for the gradual autonomy and ultimate independence of the Philippines, which had been acquired from Spain in the Spanish–American War.
-Wilson increased self-governance on the islands by granting Filipinos greater control over the Philippine Legislature.
+The final phases of the Philippine–American War were still ongoing during the first several months of Wilson's presidency, with the American victory at the Battle of Bud Bagsak in June 1913 bringing an end to nearly 15 years of anti-American resistance on the islands.
+Inheriting the Philippine policy of his predecessors, Wilson increased self-governance on the islands by granting Filipinos greater control over the Philippine Legislature.
 The House passed a measure to grant the Philippines full independence, but Republicans blocked this proposal in the Senate.
 The Jones Act of 1916 committed the United States to the eventual independence of the Philippines; independence took place in 1946.
 The Jones Act of 1917 upgraded the status of Puerto Rico, which had also been acquired from Spain in 1898.
 The act, which superseded the Foraker Act, created the Senate of Puerto Rico, established a bill of rights, and authorized the election of a Resident Commissioner (previously appointed by the president) to a four-year term.
 The act also granted Puerto Ricans U.S. citizenship and exempted Puerto Rican bonds from federal, state, and local taxes.